ShyniProject/projet/README.md

 # EASE - Enrichment Analysis Shiny Environment

-EASE is an application to study the comprehensive functional analysis of a large gene set with 3 important fields integration : Pathways, gene ontology and protein domains
+EASE is an application to study the comprehensive functional analysis of a large gene set with 3 important fields integration : Pathways, gene ontology and protein domains.
+The application is composed of 4 parts : Whole data inspection, pathways, gene ontology and protein domains.

+Input Format
+---

+csv or text/csv file only with "id" for gene ID, "padj" for p-values adjusted and "log2FoldChange" columns.

+	#Choose the organism
+	#Choose the id database origin from databases available for the organism

 PACKAGES - Installation
 ---